Human Immunodeficiency Virus (HIV): How to Qualify for Social Security Disability

 The Social Security Administration has an impairments listing manual (called the blue book) which includes an official disability listing for HIV.
 Social Security evaluates HIV under listing 14.08.
-The listing includes numerous specific categories with complex criteria.
-For instance, 14.08(k) requires repeated manifestation of HIV infection with marked levels of limitations in daily activities, limitations in maintaining social functioning, and limitations in completing tasks in a timely manner.
+The listing consists of numerous specific categories with complex criteria.
+For instance, 14.08(k) requires the repeated manifestation of HIV infection with marked levels of limitations in daily activities, restrictions in maintaining social functioning, and constraints in completing tasks on time.

-Premier Disability Services, LLC has extensive experience assisting claimants who suffer from HIV obtain Social Security Disability benefits.
-If you suffer from HIV and you are unable to work, please contact our office for a free evaluation.
+Premier Disability Services, LLC has extensive experience assisting claimants who have HIV obtain Social Security Disability benefits.
+If you have HIV and you are unable to work, please contact our office for a free evaluation.